-Your tour will be led by myself, Peter Wharton, as tour organiser and lead forecaster.
+Leadership - your tour will be led by myself, Peter Wharton, as tour organiser and lead forecaster.
 I started storm chasing in 2002 after a lifelong interest in severe weather.
 My parents tell the story of me standing in my crib and watching a major lightning display one night in London - childhood imprinting for severe weather!

-I've personally witnessed over 90 tornadoes in my years of chasing.
+My background - I've personally witnessed well over 100 tornadoes in my years of chasing.
 An especially photogenic experience was the classic Campo, Colorado EF2 tornado on May 31st, 2010 - this was a "chaser's dream tornado" - one that chasers wait years to see, and then talk about forever!
 In 2011, we were within a few miles of the destructive Joplin, Missouri tornado - a sobering experience, reminding us of the devastating impact of severe weather on local communities.
 In 2012, we witnessed 7 tornadoes one magic afternoon/evening at La Crosse, Kansas - that evening's chase ended with a huge cone tornado just a mile away, popping out of the gloom only when backlit by intense CG lighting.
 The 2013 tours included huge wedge tornadoes at Carney & El Reno, OK and Bennington, KS - unfortunately with tragic outcomes at El Reno, giving a pointed reminder of the need to be ever vigilant about safe chasing practices.
 In 2016 we were right underneath a supercell as the tornado sirens went off south of Dodge City - we witnessed 12 separate tornadoes that afternoon from one incredible cyclic tornadic supercell.
 In 2022 we were right beside the Morton, TX tornado as it morphed from a ground hugging wall cloud to a stovepipe tornado to a massive EF2 wedge tornado - a front row seat to arguably the “tornado of the year” for 2022.

-Despite all these dramatic events, the experience of closing in on a massive rotating "spaceship" supercell never ceases to amaze me - I really enjoy the challenge of targeting severe weather, rolling along on a superb road trip with great people, and doing my utmost to deliver the best possible chasing experience.
+It never loses its fascination for me - despite all these dramatic events, the experience of closing in on a massive rotating "spaceship" supercell never ceases to amaze me - I really enjoy the challenge of targeting severe weather, rolling along on a superb road trip with great people, and doing my utmost to deliver the best possible chasing experience.

-Jan Bechtum will be my co-driver on Tour 2.
+Jan Bechtum was my co-driver on Tour 2 in 2023.
 Jan is an IT consultant from the Netherlands, as well as a an accomplished musician and composer, as the first lead guitarist in a group called Picture, a Dutch heavy metal band.
 After forming and playing in several groups over the years, Jan has recently rejoined Picture, which has been on international tour.
 All of his life he has been fascinated with severe weather, especially thunderstorms.
 The opportunity came to tour Tornado Alley some 12 years ago ... after that first year he was hooked for life.
 "This will be my 11th year on the Plains, and 7th year with Peter ... chasing storms is an amazing adventure for me, and it is fantastic to be able to do this with a group of people from all over the world sharing the same interest".

 StormGroup Chasers tours will use the largest spacious Chevy Suburban or similar vehicle, with two drivers & four passengers, each with their own window seat.